 This metric contains information about the device, and is logged at the start of each session and whenever changed (for instance if the rendered field-of-view for the device is adjusted).

+Editor’s Note: Detailed syntax and measurement process for this metric are TBD.

 The observation point needed to report the metrics is:

 OP5 VR Application: Device information